About the Course

-Shrutanjaya Bhardwaj is the lead researcher and writer of this course.
+Shrutanjaya Bhardwaj is the lead researcher and content developer of this course and worked closely under the guidance of Abhayraj.
 He completed his BA LLB (Hons.) from NLUD in 2017 where he was awarded the Vice Chancellor’s Gold Medal for the Best Overall Student (Male).

 He then worked at the chambers of Gopal Sankarnarayanan for a year and then went on to complete LLM from Michigan Law School in 2019.

 Vershika Sharma is the Learning Manager for this course and the live classes’ faculty for the course.